paramita-tejasvi/paramita-tejasvi/README.md

 ### Hello ! 👋

-I'm Para, a final year Computer Engineering student at the National University of Singapore.
+I'm Para, a recent Computer Engineering graduate from the National University of Singapore.
 I love being creative while at work on problems!

-- 🌱 I’m currently learning about Data Engineering
+- 🌱 I’m currently working on Data Engineering
 - 👯 I’m looking to collaborate on anything interesting !
 - 😄 Pronouns: she/her